What Is SR-22 Insurance?

-SR-22 insurance is coverage for high-risk drivers who are required by their state to verify that they are carrying the minimum amount of car insurance required by law.
-An SR-22 is not a separate type of insurance, but instead a form that an insurer files with the state DMV on a driver’s behalf.
+SR-22 insurance is coverage for high-risk drivers who are required to verify with the state that they are carrying the minimum amount of car insurance required by law.
+An SR-22 is not a separate type of insurance, but instead a form that an insurance company has to file with the state DMV on a driver’s behalf.